Missouri Rep. Rebecca Roeber Dies; Ex-Educator From Lee's Summit Pushed For Charter School Expansion

-Missouri state Rep. Rebecca Roeber, a Republican from Lee's Summit, died Tuesday in her sleep at home.
+Missouri state Rep. Rebecca Roeber, a Republican from Lee's Summit, died Tuesday in her sleep.

+Doug Thaman, the executive director of Missouri Charter Schools Association, confirmed Roeber's death to KCUR.
+Missourinet reported that she was on vacation in Colorado.

 Missouri Speaker of the House Elijah Haahr issued a statement on Twitter, saying Roeber “had a passion to see our children learn and succeed in life.”